AlankritaSingh/footprintServices/README.md

   <img width="1102" alt="Screenshot 2025-05-17 at 10 15 04" src="https://github.com/user-attachments/assets/33178408-8513-4403-964a-39a4b52e063a" />

 ## Thought process
+The application uses the following steps to calculate the Co2 emissions:
+* "footprint", "transport" and "targetCountry" are mandatory inputs.
+If payload doesn't match the expected schema, the payload validation fails and displays the appropriate message to the user.
+* If no data is found for the provided "footprint" input, the request fails with Bad request error and displays appropriate message to the user.
+* If no data is found for the provided "transport" input, the request fails with Bad request error and displays appropriate message to the user.
+* The solution currently offers only Open Route Service API to get the data from external services.
+As the solution abstracts the external service behind an interface, it is possible to easily integrate with other service providers.

 ## Possible improvements
-* Introduce a retry and back-off mechansim in case of a failure in the Open Route Service API.
 * Introduce unit tests for all classes including External services.
+* Introduce a retry and back-off mechansim in case of a failure in the Open Route Service API (external services).